Learning Decision Trees Recurrently Through Communication: RDTC Framework

-For any single image, our classifier starts with no prior knowledge.
-It sends a query message \(c_t\) to the observer requesting information about the image \(x\) or pre-extracted image features \(z\).
-The observer answers the query \(c_t\) in regard to the image \(x\) with a binary response \(d_t \in \{0, 1\}\).
-The classifier uses \(d_t\) to update its belief on the class \(y\) that the image belongs to.
-This constitutes one iteration \(t\) of the observer-classifier communication.
-The interaction repeats until a maximum number of steps is reached or until the classifier is confident in its decision.
-The objective of the two agents is to jointly learn to communicate the most important bit of information about the image at each time step, such that the classifier's label prediction improves.
+For any single image \(x\), our RDT model iteratively aggregates information into an explicit memory \(\mathcal{M}\) that is sufficient to predict the correct class label \(y \in \mathcal{Y}\).
+Initially, it starts with no prior information \(\mathcal{M}^{(0)}\).
+To gather more information, the RDT agent sends a query message \(c^{(t)}\) to the AbL agent.
+The AbL answers the query \(c^{(t)}\) with a binary response \(d^{(t)} \in \{0, 1\}\) that RDT uses to update its explicit memory \(\mathcal{M}^{(t)} = \mathcal{M}^{(t-1)} \oplus (c^{(t)}, d^{(t)})\) to improve its class prediction.
+This constitutes one iteration \(t\) of the agent-to-agent communication.
+The interaction repeats until a maximum number of steps is reached or until convergence.

-\myparagraph{Communication Protocol.} Each word in the vocabulary corresponds to a binary attribute \(a \in A\) that the observer predicts about a given image.
-The observer can learn to attach a human-understandable meaning to the words when annotated attribute data is available.
-This vocabulary is usually different for each dataset, but otherwise remains fixed.
+\myparagraph{Communication Protocol.} The vocabulary size \(|A|\) is set to the total number of attributes for every dataset.
+RDT and AbL learn to communicate with the set of tokens provided by the vocabulary in an end-to-end manner.
+Note that, the AbL agent attaches a human-understandable meaning to these tokens when annotated attribute data is available.

-At each communication step \(t\), the classifier chooses one attribute \(a_{c_t}\) from the vocabulary, identified by its index \(c_t\), and requests the presence or absence of this attribute in the image.
-The observer then provides this binary information \(d_t\) based on its own prediction.
-We deliberately limit the observer's messages to be binary as for humans, clear yes/no answers are easier to interpret than probability values.
+At each communication step \(t\), RDT chooses one attribute \(a_{c^{(t)}}\) from the vocabulary, identified by its index \(c^{(t)}\), and requests its presence or absence in the image.
+AbL then provides its binary prediction of this attribute, i.e. \(d^{(t)}\).
+We deliberately limit the messages of AbL to be binary as clear yes/no answers are easier to interpret.

-\myparagraph{Discrete Messages.} Both the classifier and the observer communicate with discrete messages.
-The classifier indicates the attribute whose presence/absence is desired via the attribute index \(c_t\) and the observer produces the binary response \(d_t\).
-We need to ensure that \(c_t\) and \(d_t\) are discrete signals, while at the same time being differentiable to train the model end-to-end.
-The Gumbel-softmax estimator~\cite{JangGP16, MaddisonMT16} allows to sample from a discrete categorical distribution via the reparameterization trick~\cite{kingma2014, rezendeMW14} to obtain the gradients of this sampling process.
-To get a discrete sample with the Gumbel-softmax estimator, we sample \(g_i\) from a \(\textrm{Gumbel}\) distribution and then compute a continuous relaxation of the categorical distribution
+\myparagraph{Discrete Messages.} RDT asks for the attribute via the index \(c^{(t)}\) and the AbL responds with a binary \(d^{(t)}\).
+The Gumbel-softmax estimator~\cite{JangGP16,MaddisonMT16} allows to sample from a discrete categorical distribution via the reparameterization trick~\cite{kingma2014,rezendeMW14} to obtain the gradients of this sampling process.
+We sample \(g_i\) from a \(\textrm{Gumbel}\) distribution and then compute a continuous relaxation of the categorical distribution: